twilio-se-anz/demo-crelay-snow/README.md

 This is a reference implementation aimed at introducing the key concepts of Conversation Relay.
 The key here is to ensure it is a workable environment that can be used to understand the basic concepts of Conversation Relay.
 It is intentionally simple and only the minimum has been done to ensure the understanding is focussed on the core concepts.
 As an overview here is how the project is put together:

+## Release v3.2

+This release introduces a significant architectural improvement with the migration from the toolType-based system to a ToolEvent-based system, providing enhanced flexibility and cleaner separation of concerns for tool execution.

+### Migration to ToolEvent System

+The system has been updated to use a ToolEvent-based architecture instead of the previous toolType system, bringing several key benefits:

+- **Enhanced Tool Isolation**: Tools now receive a ToolEvent object that provides controlled access to emit events, logging, and error handling
+- **Improved Event Management**: Clear separation between tool execution and event emission through the ToolEvent interface
+- **Better Error Handling**: Tools can now emit errors and log messages through the ToolEvent system
+- **Cleaner Architecture**: Removal of complex toolType switching logic in favor of event-driven communication

+### Key Changes

+- **ToolEvent Interface**: Tools now receive a ToolEvent object with `emit()`, `log()`, and `logError()` methods
+- **Event-Driven Communication**: Tools emit events using `toolEvent.emit(eventType, data)` instead of returning toolType objects
+- **Simplified Tool Logic**: Tools focus on their core functionality while delegating communication to the ToolEvent system
+- **Enhanced Logging**: Built-in logging capabilities through the ToolEvent interface

+This migration maintains full backward compatibility while providing a more robust foundation for future enhancements.
+See the [CHANGELOG.md](./CHANGELOG.md) for detailed release history.

-## Release v3.1
+## Previous Release - v3.1

-This release introduces a significant architectural improvement with the migration from OpenAI's ChatCompletion API to the Response API, providing enhanced flexibility and future-proofing for LLM integrations.
+This release introduced a significant architectural improvement with the migration from OpenAI's ChatCompletion API to the Response API, providing enhanced flexibility and future-proofing for LLM integrations.

 ### Migration to Response API